Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Experimental methodology

-The optical trapping interferometry (OTI) system is based on a Nd:YAG laser, with a wavelength of $1064\,$nm and maximum power of $2\,$W (MEPHISTO Innolight, GmbH).
-The optical trap is composed of a 10x beam expander and a 60x water immersion objective (Olympus UPlanApo/IR, NA = $1.2$).
+We measure the motion of single optically-trapped tracer beads using optical trapping interferometry (OTI), composed by an optical trap combined with an interferometric position detector, allowing measurements of the Brownian position fluctuations of the microbead with nanometric resolution in the microsecond range \cite{franosch_resonances_2011}.
+This OTI system is based on a Nd:YAG laser, with a wavelength of $1064\,$nm and maximum power of $2\,$W (MEPHISTO Innolight, GmbH).
+The optical trap is formed by a 10x beam expander and a 60x water immersion objective (Olympus UPlanApo/IR, NA = $1.2$).
 The trajectory of the trapped tracer is recorded through the back focal plane detection by the interference between forward-scattered light from the bead and unscattered light.
 This signal is monitored using a quadrant photodiode positioned on the optical axis at a plane conjugate to the back focal plane of the condenser.
+Regarding heating effects through laser absorption, the maximal laser power used in these experiments is 200 mW at the focus, which corresponds to an increase of less than $2\,^\circ$C in water \cite{Petterman2003}.

-We disperse $1\,\mu$l of microspheres suspension in $200\,\mu$l of working suspension (defined later), which is loaded into the interior of a rectangular custom-made flow cell.
-The low concentration of beads assures that the distance between particles is high enough to minimize their interactions.
-The flow-cell is composed by two pieces of double-sided tape with size $2\,\times$ $0.5\,$cm and thickness $100\,\mu$m \cite{lukic_direct_2005} and it is mounted upside down on the 3D piezo-stage.
-Using the piezo stage, the vertical position of the optically trapped bead is displaced to the center of the container ($z=50\,\mu$m), in order that the top and bottom glass surfaces have no influence in the microsphere motion \cite{faucheux_confined_1994,jeney_anisotropic_2008}.
+We disperse $1\,\mu$l of microspheres suspension in $200\,\mu$l of working suspension (described later), which is loaded into the interior of a rectangular custom-made flow cell.
+The low concentration of beads ensures that the distance between particles is high enough to minimize their interactions.
+The flow-cell is composed by two pieces of double-sided tape with size $2\,\times 0.5\,$cm and thickness $100\,\mu$m, and mounted upside down on the 3D piezo-stage \cite{lukic_direct_2005}.
+Using the piezo stage, the vertical position of the optically trapped bead is displaced to the center of the container ($z=50\,\mu$m), such that the top and bottom glass surfaces have no influence in the microsphere motion \cite{faucheux_confined_1994,jeney_anisotropic_2008}.
 The motion of each tracer is collected during $100\,$s at a sampling rate of $1\,$MHz, generating $10^8$ data points per measurement.